samj-ai/reasoning/README.md

 Why not invite r1 to reflect on its thinking while running mech interp?

 !!
 CAUTION: THIS IS NEW !!
 !!
-WORKS IN PROGRESS CAN BREAK !!
+WORKS IN PROGRESS ARE FRAGILE !!
 🌱 I am still growing 🌱

 These notebooks detail conversation patterns with reasoning models.
 The primary goal is to elicit self-reflection and to validate this reflection in ground truth.